MicrosoftDocs/fabric-docs/docs/admin/feature-usage-adoption.md

 ### Pro and PPU capacities

 Semantic models in *Pro* and *Premium Per User* (PPU) workspaces are hosted on internal logical capacities.
-The usage of these capacities can be seen in the admin monitoring reporting and audit events.
+The usage of these capacities can be seen in the admin monitoring report and as audit log operations.

-  * **Pro logical capacities** - Appear as *Reserved Capacity for Pro Workspaces* with a capacity SKU value of *Pro*.
+  * **Pro logical capacities** - Appear as *Reserved Capacity for Pro Workspaces* with the capacity SKU value *Pro*.

-  * **Premium Per User logical capacities** - Appear as *Reserved Capacity for Premium Per User Workspaces* with a capacity SKU value of *PPU*.
+  * **Premium Per User logical capacities** - Appear as *Reserved Capacity for Premium Per User Workspaces* with the capacity SKU value *PPU*.

 ### Counting logic